CLI

 Complete reference for tsgonest build and dev commands, flags, and exit codes.

-tsgonest provides two subcommands: build for production compilation and dev for watch-mode development.
+tsgonest provides several subcommands: build for production compilation, check for fast type checking without emit, dev for watch-mode development, and openapi for standalone OpenAPI spec generation.
 If no subcommand is given, build is assumed.

 tsgonest build

-Compiles TypeScript via tsgo, generates companion files, writes the manifest, and produces the OpenAPI document.
+Compiles TypeScript via tsgo, generates companion files, and produces the OpenAPI document.

 tsgonest build [flags]